touhidalam09/assignment-react-js/README.md

 ## Assignmnt Tasks

 ## Live Demo:: https://react-authentication-softz.web.app/
+> Register
+> goto Dashboard
+> you can see register Users
+> you can manage product

 ## About this Website
 > This website is created by React JS for frontend & Bootstrap and use FireBase for backend.